Tomo5524/Track-User-Activity/README.md

 This is a full-stack user behaviour track application that can be up and running with just a few steps.
 Its frontend is built with Vue 3.
 The backend is built with Express.js and Node.js.
-I also used BeaconAPI to send user data to the backend. and the visibilitychange  event listener to use to signal (data) the end of a user's session
+I also used BeaconAPI to send user data to the backend in the event of visibilitychange (event listener).
+User behaviour also gets sent over at the end of a user's session
 <br/><br/>

 ### Example User Data